Skip to main content

 After fixing, click "Request review" in GMC if there is an account-level warning.
 Product-level shipping fixes clear automatically when the feed is resubmitted.

+Merchant Center flags returns when the policy in your Business info does not match the returns page on your store, or when no policy is set in GMC at all.
 Return policy is one of the most common compliance flags on new accounts.
 It hits in two ways.

 First, the GMC return policy settings do not match the Shopify returns page.
 GMC might say "30 days free returns" because you typed that in Business settings.
 The Shopify returns page says "14 days, store credit only."
 GMC crawls the page, finds the discrepancy, and flags the account.